People experiencing dizziness may describe it as any of a number of sensations, such as:

-- Lightheadedness or the feeling of near fainting
+- Lightheadedness or feeling faint

 When to see a doctor

-- A new, different or severe headache
+- A sudden or severe headache

 - A very stiff neck